 Trumpet and Aurelian Hybrid lilies produce long 6 to 10 inches trumpet-shaped flowers with a strong aromatic smell.
 These trumpet-shaped flowers bloom in a bunch, and each stalk can produce around 12 to 15 flowers.

 The Aurelian Hybrids are produced by crossing Trumpet Lily with Henry’s Lily that gives it a very distinct and beautiful appearance.
 Some varieties of trumpets generate fragrance at night, which allows you to sleep comfortably in a light aromatic natural scent.

-These are easy to grow and blooms from June to August in a warmer climate with full to partial sun.
-These are not very cold tolerant, so if you want to grow it in more chilly weather, then you can grow it in a container.
+These are easy to grow and bloom from June to August in a warmer climate with full to partial sun.
+These are not very cold tolerant, so if you want to grow them in more chilly weather, then you can grow them in a container.
 This allows you to move it indoors if the temperature drops too low and then move it outside when it becomes a bit warm.